12 Ridiculously Addictive Coconut Butter Recipes

 Before I tell you the best ways to eat coconut butter, though, you need to To prepare the jar:

 At room temperature, coconut butter is typically solid (there may be a layer of coconut oil on the top as the coconut flesh and the oil can separate).
 You need to start by heating up the jar of coconut butter in the microwave for 30 seconds at a time (remember to take off any metal lids!) on medium to soften it.
 Stir it (or attempt to stir it) after each 30 second microwave session until it forms a nice gooey paste.
 It takes a few minutes (depending on what temperature you’ve been storing it at).
+If you prefer not to use the microwave, then you can place the jar in some hot water for a bit instead to soften it.

 An alternative method of softening a glass jar of coconut butter is to place the jar in a pot of hot water and to wait for it to soften to the desired gooey-ness.